-Paying for a web host service provides you with greater control over everything, including the kind of advertising you want on your site if any, and the domain name you choose.
+Paying for a web host service gives you greater control over everything, including the advertising you want on your site, if any, and the domain name you choose.
 Consider the following URL: http://www.YourKidsSiteName.com.

 10. Learn Web Design:

-Teaching your children how to design a website may be a valuable educational experience for you as well.
-If you and your kid are familiar with basic HTML, cascading style sheets (CSS), and graphics tools, you may work together to create your website from start.
+Teaching your children how to design a website may also be a valuable educational experience for you.
+If you and your kid are familiar with basic HTML, cascading style sheets (CSS), and graphics tools, you may work together to create your website from the start.